cloudposse/terraform-aws-elastic-beanstalk-application/README.md

 For additional context, refer to some of these links.

-- [terraform-aws-jenkins](https://github.com/cloudposse/terraform-aws-jenkins) - An example implementation.
-Terraform module to build a Docker image with Jenkins.
+- [terraform-aws-jenkins](https://github.com/cloudposse/terraform-aws-jenkins) - Terraform module to provision a complete Jenkins stack on Elastic Beanstalk by deploying Jenkins as a docker container using CodeBuild and CodePipeline with an ECR registry and EFS filesystem.

 ## Help